 Cancellations and Refunds

-Refunds will be made up until October 31, 2012 (less the $400 Registration fee).
-After that date all fees are non-refundable and non-transferable to another date or program.
+Refunds available until June 15, 2014 (less the $500 registration fee).
+After this date, all fees are non-refundable and non-transferable to other dates or programs.

 Forms of Payment